hpi-swa-lab/native-image-visualizations/observatory/README.md

 As we use vite for development, there is some convenience that comes with it.
 Have a look at [this stackoverflow thread](https://stackoverflow.com/questions/71703933/what-is-the-difference-between-vite-and-vite-preview) for more information.
 In short:

--   `npm run dev` sstarts a local web server with hot module reloading for development.
+-   `npm run dev` starts a local web server with hot module reloading for development.
 -   `npm run build` builds the project and outputs it to the folder ./dist
 -   `npm run preview` starts a local webserver that serves the version in ./dist